 1. Select a Panama lawyer to work with.
-The lawyer will send you a list of documents you will need to obtain in your country.
+The lawyer will send you a list of documents you must obtain in your country.
 You will need a national criminal report, like an FBI report, a marriage certificate if married, and proof of pension.
 Most of those documents will need to be apostilled or authenticated.
-Most documents cannot be more than 6 months old but better to apply for a Visa within 1-2 months after you get your documents.
+Most documents cannot be more than six months old, but better to apply for a Visa within 1-2 months after you get your documents.

-If you are opening a bank account, you’ll need a bank reference letter that is not more than 30 days old.
+If you are opening a bank account, you’ll need a bank reference letter that is not over 30 days old.
 It is not required to open a bank account with you get the Pensionado Visa.

 During a Panama Relocation Tour, you will meet the lawyer who handles all the Visa applications for our tour clients.

-2. Once you have all the documents the lawyer requested, you should scan them, then email them to your lawyer so they can make sure everything is correct and get all documents translated into Spanish before you arrive.
-You certainly do not want to make a trip to Panama only to find out that one of the documents is not correct.
+2. Once you have all the documents the lawyer requested, you should scan them, email them to your lawyer so they can ensure everything is correct and get all documents translated into Spanish before you arrive.
+You certainly do not want to make a trip to Panama only to find out that one of the documents is incorrect.

 3. When you arrive in Panama, on the first day you will meet with your lawyer at their office to sign documents giving them the authority to represent you at immigration.
 There is also a questionnaire form that is required for getting a Visa.
 Don’t be surprised if you are asked if you have even been a prostitute or a drug dealer.
 This will be a 1-2 hour meeting.